ALP2023/testing-and-documentation/knowledge.md

 ### Reflection Questions for Portfolio Activity: ICTPRG443

 1. **Debugging Methodology**:
     - Outline the debugging methodology you employed to identify the bug(s) in the Tic-Tac-Toe game?
 What debugging tools did you use and how did they aid in the debugging process?
+    - STEP1: An initial visual run through of the code
+    - STEP2:

 2. **Role of Documentation**:
     - Did the existing documentation (comments, docstrings, onboarding documentation, etc.) help you in understanding and debugging the code?
 Provide examples.